Chart Color Schemes

 Hahndorf - Echunga has a typical household mix, with a fairly typical median household size

-Family households compose 76.5% of all households, including 35.2% couples with children, 33.4% couples without children, and 7.9% single parent families.
-Non-family households make up 23.5%, with lone person households at 21.1% and group households comprising 2.3%.
-The median household size is 2.6 people, which matches the Greater Adelaide average.
+Family households constitute 76.5% of all households, including 35.2% couples with children, 33.4% couples without children, and 7.9% single parent families.
+Non-family households account for the remaining 23.5%, with lone person households at 21.1% and group households comprising 2.3%.
+The median household size is 2.6 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households